Introductory Mathematics

 CTC Notice

-The final decision regarding an applicant's academic eligibility for an Authorization will be determined by CTC staff when the documentation is submitted and the application is evaluated.- The candidate may request the assistance of UCR Extension to file the appropriate paperwork with the CTC or the candidate may apply on their own to the CTC.
+- The candidate may request the assistance of UCR Extension to file the appropriate paperwork with the CTC or the candidate may apply on their own to the CTC.

 - If the candidate would like UCR to assist, please complete the online “Completion Verification” application.
 Please note, a university $75 "credential filing fee" will apply.